atrzaska/photogallery_go/README.md

 # Photogallery

 Simple go gin application that serves images from your drive in a presentation mode in your browser.
 This is a rewrite of https://github.com/atrzaska/photogallery_js in go in order to reduce docker image size.
+Docker image is only 7MB compressed.
 I was looking for some simple photo gallery viewer app in github and I decided to create something myself that is simply serving gallery from a given folder in a browser.
 This is usefull when you want to show your local images in for example chromecast.